SEED

 Like all aubergines, requires a polytunnel or greenhouse, but it can make really huge fruit when its happy, the picture here on the car bonnet has a pound coin for scale!

-Pear-shaped fat black fat fruit, productive.
+Pear-shaped fat black fat fruit.

 22 seed £